mvanbrab/water-level/doc/water-level-receiver-software.md

 - a character-based LCD display using the hd44780 chip;
 - a channel on https://thingspeak.com.

+In addition, the program watches button input.
+Currently, there is only one button defined:
+- a button connected between GPIO12 and ground: controls LCD backlight (button closed = backlight on).

 ## Serial port output

 Serial port output consists of: